prisma/prisma-engines/query-engine/js-connectors/js/smoke-test-js/README.md

 We assume Node.js `v18.16.1`+ is installed.
 If not, run `nvm use` in the current directory.
 This is very important to double-check if you have multiple versions installed, as PlanetScale requires either Node.js `v18.16.1`+ or a custom `fetch` function.

-- Create a `.envrc` starting from `.envrc.example`, and fill in the missing values following the given template
+- Create a `.envrc` (in this folder) starting from `.envrc.example`, and fill in the missing values following the given template
 - Install Node.js dependencies via
   ```bash
   pnpm i
   ```
 - Run `cargo build -p query-engine-node-api` to compile the `libquery` Query Engine
+- Build the JS Connectors: `cd .. && pnpm run -r build`

 ### PlanetScale